wscv-indaba/wscv-indaba.github.io/index.md

 # Overview
 <div style="text-align: justify">
 This workshop will focus on computer vision algorithms using less labels and/or less data.
 Classically, machine learning relies on abundant annotated data.
-This is prone to cultural biases, since datasets are commonly recorded in western countries,  as well as distribution biais due to rare events, such as adverse weather/lighting conditions rarely included in datasets.
+This is prone to cultural biases, since datasets are commonly recorded in western countries,  as well as distribution biais due to rare events, such as adverse weather/lighting conditions which are rarely included in public datasets.<br>

-We will showcase recent researches on alternative strategies to reduce the need of labels (e.g., domain adaptation, domain generalization) or the need of data (few-/zero-shot learning, continual learning).
-Other strategies like self-supervised learning (cross modal, model-based), continual learning, etc. will be introduced.
+Speakers of this workshop will showcase recent researches on alternative strategies to reduce the need of labels (e.g., domain adaptation, domain generalization) or the need of data (e.g., few-/zero-shot learning, continual learning).
+Alternately, other strategies that rely on accessible priors will be presented, like self-supervised, cross modal, or model-based learning.
+The applications will focus, but not be limited to, autonomous driving and robotics.
 <br><br>

 <b>The workshop will have a poster session for selected works.
-Relevant original and/or published works are welcome.<br>
+Relevant original and/or published articles are welcome.<br>
-Deadline for submissions is July 10th 2022 (<a href="#call-for-papers">call for paper</a>).</b>
+Deadline for submissions is July 10th 2022 (see <a href="#call-for-papers">call for paper</a>).</b>
 </div>

 # Invited Speakers